Garinlu/ubi_transport_api/README.md

 ```

 Then, Init database with script :

 ```shell
 composer initDb
 ```

-To finish, you must serve your application.
+To finish, configure your database authentication informations :
+* For main database: create a file .env.local in set `DATABASE_URL` variable
+* For testing database: create a file .env.test.local in set `DATABASE_URL` variable

+### Serving your application

 There is an example for Nginx :

 ```
 server {